 Also in Delray Beach, The Opal Grand Oceanfront Resort & Spa has an enviable location overlooking the blue water and pristine beach of the Atlantic Ocean.
 It will feature 277 extra-large rooms including 89 suites and more than 30,000 square feet of meeting and event space, a new, two-story restaurant overlooking the allure of Atlantic Avenue, and a spa grounded in wellness.

-In Key West, the new 219-room Kimpton Key West collection is scheduled to open its fourth and fifth Old Town boutique-style resorts, Ella’s Cottages, for groups and extended stays; and Ridley House, ideal for honeymooners and VIPs, in late November.
+The 219-room Kimpton Key West marked the official completion of renovations to the group’s unique collection in March with its fourth and fifth Old Town boutique-style resorts, Ella’s Cottages, for groups and extended stays; and Ridley House, ideal for honeymooners and VIPs.

 AC Hotels by Marriott Fort Lauderdale Beach will boast ocean views, an open kitchen for European-style breakfast and specialty culinary events, a library, an expansive resort-style pool with cabanas and dining services, and 1,000 square feet of meeting space.
 Opening June 2021.